meg-simula/meg-simula.github.io/index.md

 <p>2024-03-11: By invitation, I will attend the ICERM semester programme on <a href="https://icerm.brown.edu/programs/sp-s24/">Numerical PDEs: Analysis, Algorithms, and Data Challenges</a> at ICERM/Brown University, Providence, RI, US (March 11-21 2024). </p>

 <h3 id="news">News and highlights (since Feb 4 2024)</h3>

+<p>2024-02-12: Our Center for Brain Fluids Research has been selected for funding by the K.~G.~Jebsen Foundation!
+This interdisciplinary research center will translate recent discoveries in the basic neurosciences about brain fluids to clinical medicine targeting new theranostics for dementia and brain cancer. </p>

 <p>2024-02-09: We have opened the <a href="https://fenicsproject.org/fenics-2024/">abstract submission for the FEniCS 2024 Conference</a> at Simula Research Laboratory in Oslo, June 12-14 2024.
 Deadline: April 5 2024.</p>